Ion-Specific Anomalous Water Diffusion in Aqueous Electrolytes: A Machine-Learned Many-Body Force Field Study with MACE: Results

 From the partial RDFs $g_{\alpha\beta}(r)$, we can obtain the partial structure factors $S_{\alpha\beta}(k)$ defined as

 from which the neutron scattering factor can be computed as

 where $\rho$ is the total number density, $x_{\alpha} = N_{\alpha}/N_{tot}$ is the mole fraction and $b_\alpha$ is the neutron scattering length of species $\alpha$.
 The experimental data for neutron scattering lengths were taken from Refs.~\onlinecite{mancinelli2007hydration,Sears}.
 In Fig.~\ref{fig:F_N}, we report our results from MACE for CsI at 2.3~mol/kg concentration at a mass density of 1.345~g/cm$^3$ and we compare with experiments \cite{mile2012structure} and DeePMD predictions.~\cite{avula2023understanding} Agreement between the two MLFF is excellent, while with experiments we can see small deviations, in particular around the first minimum at $k\simeq 3.2$~\AA$^{-1}$.
+To make a more extensive comparison with the DeePMD model, we computed the reduced structure factor defined as